Yelp names ‘Top 100 Places to Eat’ in the US

 - Sababa Falafel Shop – (Falafel, Middle Eastern) — Garden Grove, California

 As noted above, however, Yelp’s 2023 rankings aren’t necessarily a reflection of the best-reviewed restaurants on its entire platform.
-In compiling this year’s list, Yelp solicited submissions and suggestions from users, and then compared those suggestions against each business’s Yelp ratings and volume of reviews.
-Yelp’s analysts also tallied the amount of submissions for each restaurant, and attempted to account for “geographic representation” based on the overall share of suggestions and highly rated restaurants for a given area.
+In compiling this year’s list, Yelp solicited submissions and suggestions from users and then compared those suggestions against each business’s Yelp ratings and volume of reviews.
+Yelp’s analysts also tallied the number of submissions for each restaurant and attempted to account for “geographic representation” based on the overall share of suggestions and highly rated restaurants for a given area.

-Additionally, Yelp allowed its internal community managers to further curate the rankings based on their “expertise” of each region.
+Additionally, Yelp allowed its internal community managers to further curate the rankings based on their “expertise” in each region.

 “The resulting list is collaborative and passion driven — an accurate reflection of the Yelp Community itself,” Yelp claims.